 - Non-Linear Sales Funnel.
-Undoubtedly, the internet has evolved in the way we market online.
+The internet has evolved in the way we market online.
 The biggest thing is that the sales pipeline is a bit less linear.
-Instead, there are multiple touchpoints where leads might come into contact with your brand.
+Instead, there are multiple touch points where leads might come into contact with your brand.
 The good news is that email marketing is a great way to connect with leads no matter how well they are aware of your brand.

 So, now in today’s time, consumers will look forward to an even more authentic and interactive email experience where marketers will have to use more tools and technologies to deliver that.

 Do you still think that email marketing is dead?
 It’s clear that the reports of email marketing’s death are greatly exaggerated.